 Eton’s central purpose is the provision of education.
-A significant part of the College’s activities is the provision of scholarships and bursaries designed to widen access to the education that Eton provides.
-In this context, “scholarships” are fee reductions of up to 10% awarded through competition on academic or musical merit, and “bursaries” are fee reductions awarded according to need.
+The Provost and Fellows are committed to the provision of scholarships and bursaries designed to widen access to the education that Eton provides.
+Over time, the Provost and Fellows want to ensure 70 boys receive full fee remission and 25% of boys in the school are financially assisted.
+Scholarships are fee reductions of up to 10% awarded through competition on academic or musical merit, and bursaries are fee reductions awarded according to need.
 Assessments of financial need are made through detailed means tests.

 Scholarships were awarded to 134 boys.
 King’s Scholarships are awarded on academic promise and Music Scholarships on musical promise; both provide a 10% reduction in the school fee and are supplemented by bursaries according to need up to full fees if this is necessary to let a boy take up his place.
 Junior Scholars, Sixth Form Scholars and New Foundation Scholars, all of whom are boys from state schools, pay only what their families can afford.

 As well as those that may be added to scholarships, bursaries are available to boys who would not otherwise be able to afford to come to Eton or (if circumstances change) stay at the school.
 The number of boys with bursaries (excluding those bursaries associated with scholarships) was 130.

 We have a dedicated full-time Admissions Access Adviser whose role is to identify potential scholarship candidates who have the ability, but not the financial means, to come to Eton.
 Our Access Adviser works hard to communicate the possibility of an Eton education to families who would not previously consider it possible to send a boy to Eton.
 The school liaises effectively with the state sector (particularly state secondary schools without sixth forms) to identify potential candidates for the New Foundation and Sixth Form scholarships.